nyameen/Network_Design_Project/Phase5/ReadMe.txt

 or exit the GUI to finish.

 You should be able to see new files in the current directory denoted the successful transmission of files.
-Files received by the client will be entitled "client_recv_{{whatever filename was received}}".
+File received by the client will be entitled "client_recv.jgp".
-Files received by the server will be entitled "server_recv_{{whatever filename was received}}"
+File received by the server will be entitled "server_recv.jpg"

 3) The different scenarios in this project can be seen by doing the following:
 	A. No loss/err: use 1 for the input Corruption Option or leave it empty
-	B. ACK Bit err: use 2 for the input Corruption Option
+	B. ACK Bit err: use 2 for the input Corruption Option - input percent error in the field below
-	C. Data Bit err: use 3 for the input Corruption Option
+	C. Data Bit err: use 3 for the input Corruption Option - input percent error in the field below
-	D. ACK Packet Loss err: use 4 for the input Corruption Option
+	D. ACK Packet Loss err: use 4 for the input Corruption Option - input percent error in the field below
-	D. ACK Data Loss err: use 5 for the input Corruption Option
+	D. ACK Data Loss err: use 5 for the input Corruption Option - input percent error in the field below

 4) This version utilizes Go-Back-N protocl to send and receive messages between host and client.
 This protocol allows for greater efficieny by allowing for mutiple frames being set at a time.
 A single ACK can be used to to acknowledge more than one frame.

+Default values for this process are:
 	- The window size is set to 10
-	- Timeout is 10ms
+	- Timeout is 40ms
-	- Max buffer size is 65,435
+	- Max buffer size is 65,435 packets

+These, and other defaults can be seen in config.py